JustinBilleci/learning-progress/README.md

 *February 19th, 2024*

 Seventh Log: The new Javascript course is almost completed and I have found a lot of useful information from it.
 Took two days off to go and hang out with family.

+*February 20th, 2024*

+Eighth Log: The new Javascript course helped a ton and I feel much more confifent moving forward.
+I am in the process of moving this week and won't have much time to code but I'll try my best to make do.